Antonio235433/Reel-Talk/README.md

 - User shall be able to retrieve a random movie selection based of filters that include genre, score, etc.
 - User shall be able to comment on a review.

+# General Technical Approach
+General Technical Approach:
+I decided to build a web application where people can talk about their opinions on movies and tv shows.
+The application will allow users to search for movies based of title or get a list of popular, now playing, and upcoming movies.
+Users will also be able to search for tv shows by title.
+The application will be built using the Visual Studio Ide and .Net frame work.
+The design will follow an MVC architecture and use bootstrap to make it more responsive.
+The application will be hosted on Azure, so everything will be stored up in the cloud.

 # Technology Used
 - Visual Studio
   - Microsoft Visual Studio is an integrated development environment (IDE) from Microsoft.
 Version 2017